-I walk Molly most days at the Bannockburn Battlefield and I’m amazed at the number of tourists who spend less than 10 minutes at the Battlefield or who have never heard of William Wallace’s greatest victory at Stirling Bridge.
-Participating in the annual commemorations to both battles, I realise the importance of remembering our past heroes to help keep their stories alive.
+Most days, Molly and I walk at the Bannockburn Battlefield and I’m amazed at the number of tourists who only spend 10 minutes at the Battlefield or who have never heard of William Wallace’s greatest victory at Stirling Bridge (Spoiler Alert – it wasn’t in Braveheart).
+Molly and I take part in the annual commemorations to both battles in June and September.
+I and others know the importance of remembering our past heroes and the need to help keep their stories alive.

 Freedom Tour Today is the perfect way for me to welcome visitors to Bannockburn and Stirling.
 I believe that everyone deserves a warm welcome to the area.
 I love recounting the stories of events that shaped these battles and learning more about why so many people are passionate about Scotland.